 Many people who reside in the U.S., whether as green card holders, citizens, or unlawfully, have families in their home country who they want to have join them in the United States.
 But the visa categories allowing immigration to the U.S. are limited, and some involve waits of many years.

 If that situation is leading you to wonder whether you can find a way to get around U.S. immigration law and have your relatives cross the U.S. border secretly and unlawfully, or if a friend or family member has asked for help in such an endeavor, there's one serious questions to consider first: Will doing so will hurt your own current or future immigration status?

 In many cases, helping a family member to illegally enter the U.S. constitutes a crime called "alien smuggling."
 And it's especially important to realize that you could be found liable for this even if you do not actually, physically smuggle your friend or relative into the United States.
 Merely providing some of the tools for illegal U.S. entry, such as money or false documents, can get you into serious trouble, as this article describes.

-Under the law, an alien smuggler is a person who encourages, assists, or aids any other individual to try to enter the United States in violation of the law.
-The following types of actions may be considered alien smuggling:
+As U.S. law defines it, an "alien smuggler" is a person who encourages, induces, assists, or aids any other person to enter the United States, or even try to enter, in violation of the law.
+(I.N.A § 212(a)(6)(E)(i).)

-A limited waiver is available for permanent residents, green card applicants, and applicants for an immigrant visa abroad if the applicant assisted a spouse, son, or daughter to enter the United States in violation of the law.
+A limited waiver (legal forgiveness) is available for U.S. permanent residents, green card applicants, and applicants for an immigrant visa abroad if the applicant assisted a spouse, son, or daughter to enter the United States in violation of the law.
 The waiver is available to people who prove that they deserve it for humanitarian purposes, to ensure family unity, or because it is in the public interest.